Lokad/AzureEventStore/README.md

-As expected of an event sourcing solution, the primary way of accessing the state application is not to read back through the event stream (which would become very time-consuming as the streal grows) but instead to create one or more materialized views of the state.
+As expected of an event sourcing solution, the primary way of accessing the state application is not to read back through the event stream (which would become very time-consuming as the stream grows) but instead to create one or more materialized views of the state.
 Keeping these views up-to-date can be done efficiently by applying new events as they appear.